 "Oh, hoodlums.
 Yes, I guessed that much on my own.
-What can you tell me about them?"
+What can you tell me about with the pale fur.

-"Morton Zeemeister," he said, "indulges in many such activities.
-He is the heavy one with the pale fur.
 Normally, he remains away from the scene of his hoodling, employing agents to execute it for him.
 The other, Jamie Buckler, is one such.
 He has hoodled well for Zeemeister over the years and was recently promoted by him to guard his body."